Skip to content

 The Monport 4-Wheel Rotary Axis has four wheels that support the object being engraved, and a motor that rotates the object as the laser engraves it.
 It is designed to be used with CO2 laser engravers that have a power range of 50W to 150W.

-To use the Monport 4-Wheel Rotary Axis, you will need to secure it to the laser engraver, place the cylindrical object in the chuck, and set the rotary axis to the desired angle.
+To use the Monport 4-Wheel Laser Rotary, you will need to secure it to the laser engraver, place the cylindrical object in the chuck, and set the rotary axis to the desired angle.
 The laser engraver can then be used to turn on the laser and start the engraving process.
 The rotary axis can be rotated and the object can be moved as needed to engrave the desired pattern or design.
-Why choose Monport 4-Wheel Rotary Axis?
+Why choose Monport 4-Wheel Laser Rotary?

 Here are some benefits of using Monport 4-wheel rotary axis for laser engraving: